universal-ctags/ctags/docs/running-multi-parsers.rst

 Registering a `subparser var` to a base parser is enough for the bottom up choice.
-For handling the top down choice (e.g. specifying --language-force=`subparser` in a command line), more code is needed.
+For handling the top down choice (e.g. specifying `--language-force=subparser` in a command line), more code is needed.

 call `scheduleRunningBaseparser` function from a function(`parser` method) assigned to `parser` member in `parserDefinition` of the subparser,